 Brief overview of Photon, subscriptions, hosting options and how to start.

-Follow these steps, if you bought a package with Photon Cloud Subscription in the Asset Store:
+If you bought a package with Photon Cloud Subscription in the Asset Store:

 As alternative to the Photon Cloud service, you can run your own server and develop server side logic on top of our "Load Balancing" C# solution.
 This gives you full control of the server logic.